A New Chapter for Bika, and a Separate Path for Buda

 The capability was real.

-But the entry point stopped feeling simple.
+But the entry point was not simple.

 And once a product starts feeling like "a very complete and very powerful system that needs to be learned," rather than "an exciting and clear new way to work," something important gets diluted.